harrelfe/blogd/content/post/ipp.md

 proportional odds model for covariate adjustment is likely to provide more understandable evidence and result in earlier stopping for efficacy, harm, or futility.

+# Discussion

+To add your comments, discussions, and questions go to `datamethods.org` [here](https://discourse.datamethods.org/t/guidelines-for-covariate-adjustment-in-rcts)

 # Grant Support